 Passport and Visa Requirements within the EU

-US citizens are currently able to stay up to 90 days without a visa in the EU Schengen zone.
-However starting in 2021, US passport holders will need to apply for an ETIAS (European Travel Information and Authorization System) visa.
+UK and US citizens are currently able to stay up to 90 days without a visa in the EU Schengen zone.
+However, US and UK passport holders will need to apply for an ETIAS (European Travel Information and Authorization System) visa.